folbricht/desync/README.md

 - `-l` Listening address for the HTTP chunk server.
 Can be used multiple times to run on more than one interface or more than one port.
 Only supported by the `chunk-server` command.
 - `-m` Specify the min/avg/max chunk sizes in kb.
 Only applicable to the `make` command.
 Defaults to 16:64:256 and for best results the min should be avg/4 and the max should be 4*avg.
 - `-i` When packing/unpacking an archive, don't create/read an archive file but instead store/read the chunks and use an index file (caidx) for the archive.
 Only applicable to `tar` and `untar` commands.
 - `-t` Trust all certificates presented by HTTPS stores.
-Allows the use of self-signed certs when using a HTTPS chunk server.
+Allows the use of self-signed certs when using an HTTPS chunk server.
 - `--key` Key file in PEM format used for HTTPS `chunk-server` and `index-server` commands.
 Also requires a certificate with `--cert`
 - `--cert` Certificate file in PEM format used for HTTPS `chunk-server` and `index-server` commands.
 Also requires `-key`.
 - `-k` Keep partially assembled files in place when `extract` fails or is interrupted.
 The command can then be restarted and it'll not have to retrieve completed parts again.
 Also use this option to write to block devices.